-This is likely because you did not get all of the moisture out of the squash, or you cut the sticks too thickly.
+It’s likely that you did not get all of the moisture out of the squash, or that you cut the sticks too thickly.

-It’s also possible that you layered the fries in the air fryer basket, preventing them from browning evenly.
+It’s also possible that you layered the zucchini in the air fryer basket, preventing it from browning evenly.

 I think that the spicy ketchup used in this recipe adds just the right touch of heat and sweetness!

 But, if you want other options, I recommend trying any of my homemade dipping sauces:

 Chipotle Lime Mayo